Pouloo/ShellDocumentation/WIP.md

 # THE SHELL
 ## Historical context
+A short history of command line interpreters.

-1971.
-Ken Thompson writes the first shell in history, the Thompson Shell, obviously missing a good chunk of functionalities present in modern shells, such as scripting, it is nonetheless precursor for accessible ergonomical file manipulation and command execution.
+1971: Ken Thompson writes the first shell in history, the Thompson Shell, obviously missing a good chunk of functionalities present in modern shells, such as scripting, it is nonetheless precursor for accessible ergonomical file manipulation and command execution.
 The name shell comes from the fact that it "wraps around" an OS's kernel both as a safety and usability measure.

-1973.
-Dennis Ritchie creates the C programming language at the AT&T labs, it's the basis for almost every programming language today.
+1973: Dennis Ritchie creates the C programming language at the AT&T labs, it's the basis for almost every programming language today.

-~1977.
-Conception of the original Bourne shell, named after its creator stephen bourne
+1977: Conception of the original Bourne shell, named after its creator Stephen Bourne.

+1989: Creation of BASH, the Bourne-Again Shell, by Brian Fox.
 ## Essential commands and syntax
 Commands and essential syntax that are a must-know for any beginner programmer in almost any compiled language, or otherwise to consistently naviguate and modify a filesystem.
 Here i won't detail all of the flags, as you can easily look up a manual page for detailed information of each command (**`man`** *`command_name`*).
 I will however feature the most commonly used flags.